 For years, saturated fat has been vilified and characterized as an unhealthy dietary component that should be avoided at all costs for the sake of your heart and your health.
-Even within the last few weeks, the World Health Organization made headlines by recommending that saturated fat should make up no more than 10 percent of the diet, a guideline echoed by the Dietary Guidelines for Americans as well.
-(1, 2)
+In fact, the World Health Organization made headlines by recommending that saturated fat should make up no more than 10 percent of the diet, a guideline echoed by the Dietary Guidelines for Americans as well.

 However, despite the whirlwind of controversy, other research has found that some of the assumptions made about saturated fats may not actually be supported by science.
 Recent evidence, for instance, suggests that saturated fat may not be directly linked to heart disease, and several studies have actually turned up some benefits of this fatty acid.

 So is saturated fat good or bad?
-And should you be nixing it from your diet or loading up on the butter and ghee?
+And should you nix it from your diet or load up on the butter and ghee?
 Here’s what you need to know.

 What Is Saturated Fat?

-So what exactly is this controversial fat, and what is the saturated fat importance in the diet?
+SWhat exactly is this controversial fat, and what is saturated fat’s importance in the diet?